madjaqk/lexo/ROADMAP.md

 #### Detailed Steps
 1. [X] Write a `Dockerfile` for the FastAPI back-end, specifying dependencies and entrypoint.
 2. [X] Write a `Dockerfile` for the Nginx front-end, serving the built React app.
 Include a multi-stage build to build the front-end.
-3. [ ] Create a `docker-compose.yaml` file to define and orchestrate both containers, including network settings, environmental variables, and secrets.
+3. [X] Create a `docker-compose.yaml` file to define and orchestrate both containers, including network settings and environmental variables.
 Also include a volume to persist the server's SQLite DB.
 4. [ ] Add a `redis` service to the `docker-compose.yaml` file and update server to use cache-aside pattern
 5. [ ] Add a new service to `docker-compose.yaml` using the back-end image that runs the `generate_puzzles.py` script on a recurring schedule.
 (TODO: Is it better to use a separate service for this or a cron job inside the existing server container?)
+    - Also, update the server to explicitly use the date in Austin, Texas, not the default timezone (which I assume is UTC in the Docker container).
+It's a small thing that doesn't really fit elsewhere in this phase, so I'm shoehorning it in here.
 6. [ ] First deployment!
 Also, document the deployment process, including build, run, and update instructions for containers.
 7. [ ] Set up a GitHub Actions workflow to build, test, and deploy the application automatically on push to master.
 8. [ ] Add monitoring and logging for operational visibility.

+### Phase 5: Post-Deployment Polish
+This is a list of miscellaneous things to fix after deployment so I don't forget.
+These should be changed to GitHub issues once the repo is set up.

+1. The tile styling on iOS looks odd—the letters appear to be aligned with the bottom of the tile, not vertically centered.
+There's also a bit of overlap between some letters and the point values (e.g. M/2), but that might be unavoidable given the size of the screen?

 ## Technical Specifications